talk2viren/umermansoor.github.io/_posts/2017-2-17-testers-make-software-teams-highly-productive.md

 excerpt_separator: <!--more-->
 ---

 To put it mildly, developers are not great at testing their own products.
 Bias, pride, wrong assumptions, lack of time, switching contexts, all play a role in making developers ineffective at testing their code.
-Most companies especially startups, don't fully understand the role of a tester.
+Most companies, especially startups, don't fully understand the role of a tester.
 Very early on in my career, we made the **mistake of hiring people to be testers who applied for a software developer position but weren't good enough programmers**.
 We paid for it in terms of software quality and over-worked team.
-It wasn't until I worked with some great testers that I realized how effective and productive software teams becomes when they have great testers on board.
+It wasn't until I worked with some great testers that I realized how effective and productive software teams become when they have great testers on board.

 <!--more-->